Basic Binary IPC

 namespace specific function to initiate a connection to a server.
 The

-second is using the ACCEPT-CONNECTION
+second is using the ACCEPT-CONNECTION function on a server object.

 Once a stream socket has been created, it immediately starts to